 - Slice and bake.
 Slice the cookie dough into rectangles or stamp lightly into flour.
 I like to add holes with a toothpick on top.
 Bake for 10 minutes or until the bottom is lightly golden.

-- Chill the dough for about an hour, or until it’s firm to the touch.
-This helps the butter solidify so that the cookies don’t spread while baking.
+- Chill the dough for about one hour, or until firm to the touch, to help the cookies hold their shape while baking.

 Are you looking for more buttery cookies?!
-Try these cinnamon roll cookies, gooey butter cookies, or brown butter blondies.
+Try these Italian Christmas cookies gooey butter cookies, or brown butter blondies.

 More Easy Cookie Recipes